manuelachamoso/Hacktoberfest-2023/README.md

 ### JavaScript30
 The [JavaScript30](https://github.com/wesbos/JavaScript30) repository is a collection of starter files and completed solutions for the JavaScript 30 Day Challenge.

-### Javascript Mini Projects
-[Javascript Mini Projects](https://github.com/thinkswell/javascript-mini-projects) is a collection of projects that exemplify the diverse capabilities of JavaScript.
-Whether you're a beginner just embarking on your coding journey or an experienced developer, there's something here for everyone.

 ### Development Projects Collections
 The mission of the [Development Projects Collections](https://github.com/Nikhil-2002/development_Hactoberfest23) is to empower code beginners on their journey to becoming open-source contributors.
 The initiative acknowledges that the first pull request can be a daunting step, but it aims to transform it into an exciting and successful experience.